 Basements are the same as crawlspaces except they have taller clearances and headroom.
 They also usually have a concrete floor and are sometimes completely finished for living.

 Basements are quite common in some areas of the country, especially where there are severe winters.
-The reason for this is that foundations have to be made deeper in severe winter areas anyway in order to avoid the frost zone.
-By the time foundations reach frost zone depth, it is usually just as economical to continue to basement depth.
+Since foundation depths must extend below the frost zone anyway it is usually economical to continue excavating all the way to basement depth.

 Some building sites are not suitable for basements, for instance those built on solid rock or where there are high water tables.

-If basement floors are at a depth at or below the level of the home’s sewer line or septic tank, then any bathrooms or drains there will require a special pumping system to move the waste water out.
+If basement floors are at a depth below the level of the home’s sewer line or septic tank, then any bathrooms or drains there will require a special “ejector” pumping system to move waste water out.
 This condition may also possibly require a back-up power supply to ensure the pump will work during a power outage.